-Chives (Allium schoenoprasum) is an herbaceous perennial plant belongs to the Alliaceae family.
-It used as a common household herb and grown as a garden crop and available in grocery stores.
+Chives (Allium schoenoprasum) is an herbaceous perennial plant that belongs to the Alliaceae family.
+It is used as a common household herb and grown as a garden crop and available in grocery stores.
 Mainly cultivated for its cylindrical leaves, similar to the grass, which have both food and medicinal uses with mild spicy flavor caused by the content of garlic oil.
 It is also known as Snow Mountain Garlic or Kashmiri garlic or Batak onions (1).
 Chives health benefits are antioxidant and anti-inflammatory in nature.
-Improves brain, kidney and heart health.
+Improves brain, kidney, and heart health.

 It is believed that chive is originated from Siberia from there it spread to Asia, Europe, and North America.
 Chives are now cultivated in Austria, Canada, France, Germany, Great Britain, Italy, the Netherlands, and the U.S.A.

 According to the USDA National Nutrient database, it is low in calories, contains both essential as well as non-essential nutrients such as fiber, vitamin A, vitamin C, Vitamin K, riboflavin, vitamin B6, folate, calcium, iron, magnesium, potassium, and copper (2).

 |Carbohydrate, by difference||4.35 g|

 |Fiber, total dietary||2.5 g|

 |Iron, Fe||1.6 mg|